-The College of Business at Bryant University is accredited by AACSB International--The Association to Advance Collegiate Schools of Business, and is one of only four Rhode Island colleges and universities to have received this prestigious national accreditation.
+The College of Business at Bryant University is accredited by AACSB International--The Association to Advance Collegiate Schools of Business (www.aacsb.edu), and is one of only 5% of business schools that have received this prestigious international accreditation.
+The College of Business is also a member of the EFMD-an international, not-for-profit, membership organization of business schools and corporations, based in Brussels, Belgium, with offices in Asia and the Americas (www.efmd.org).

-Bryant University is accredited by New England Association of Schools and Colleges, (https://www.neasc.org) Inc., through its Commission on Institutions of Higher Education.
-Inquires regarding the accreditation status by the New England Association should be directed to the administrative staff of Bryant University.
-Individuals may also send mail to the Commission on Institutions of Higher Education, New England Association of Schools and Colleges, at the mailing address sow here, (https://www.neasc.org/contact-us) telephone (781) 425-7785, or send email to firstname.lastname@example.org. (mailto:cihe@neascorg).
+Bryant University is accredited by the New England Commission of Higher Education (NECHE, formerly NEASC).
+Inquiries regarding the accreditation status by NECHE should be directed to the administrative staff of Bryant University.
+Individuals may also send mail to the New England Commission of Higher Education at the mailing address shown here, (https://neche.org), telephone 781-425-7785, or send email to firstname.lastname@example.org.

 The College of Arts and Sciences at Bryant University is a member of the Association of American Colleges & Universities (AACU), the leading national association that supports the quality, vitality, and public standing of undergraduate liberal education.